chill211/V4Q/README.md

 # V4Q
-Class 11 - Charles Hill
+Class 11 - Charles Hill.
+This is a repository for my work in the Veterans4Quality.